anthonyckleung/HR-Churn-Analysis/README.md

 * Which people contribute the most for the company?
 * What is consider to be a high-performer?
 How does it compare to average? low?
 * For what reason(s) does a high performer leave the company?

+## Summary
+A random forest classifier was trained using employee data which had attributes such as their satisfaction level, number of projects assigned, average working hours, and salary.
+From using the default parameters supplied in sklearn, the random foreset classifier is able to correctly predict employee churn with a F1-score of 98% given the fact that the target class was imbalance for this dataset.

+Next, a Shapley analysis was done to look at how the random forest classifier makes the decision.
+In summary, various factors in this company that causes high-performers to churn are:

+1. Large number of projects assigned.
+2. Low salary, compared with low-performers.
+3. High working hours per month.
+4. Spent about 5 or 6 years at the company.

+Many of the above factors are associated with low satisfaction level such as #1 and #3.